SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 layout: redirect
 ---

-The configuration allows three different formats for device configuration.
+The **Configuration** tab allows three different formats for device configuration.
 They all follow a similar concept where the device may upload its current configuration to the platform and users may install a new configuration on the device.
 The **Configuration** tab appears for devices when they announce support for any of the available formats.

 ### Text based configuration